 Animals need warmth and shelter to survive.
-In the wild, this usually means living in trees, caves, or under tunnels.
+This usually means living in trees, caves, or under tunnels in the wild.
 However, some animals have learned to take advantage of man-made structures – for example, the attic.

 The attic is a great living spot for wildlife because of the additional warmth it provides – thanks to the insulation.
 It also provides safety against predators, making it a great spot for wild animals to raise their young.